 Common Mistakes

-Purchasing Links: Buying backlinks might offer a quick boost but is generally frowned upon by search engines and can result in penalties.
+Purchasing Links: Buying backlinks might give a quick boost but is usually frowned upon by search engines and can lead to penalties.

 Link Farms: Participating in link exchange schemes or networks designed solely for link building.